JonnyBanana/Street_Dogz/README.md

 ![Alt text](https://github.com/JonnyBanana/Street_Dog/blob/master/Screenshots/objective-c.jpg "Street Dogz a Free Template for Notepad++")

-This template uses color combinations of fonts that change depending on the programming language used...
+This template uses color combinations of fonts that change depending on the programming language used.

+To create it, I was inspired by this work:https://github.com/SeanCline/Npp-VS2012-Dark Although as you can see the final result is totally differnt...

 <h2>Programming Language and Files</h2>